Gatecoin-GATE/Gatecoin/README.md

 10 minutes block time.

-Number of confirmations needed for a transaction : 6 (transaction is confirmed in approximately 30 seconds)

 Premine : 100,000 coins, barely above 1 % of max supply

-Block Reward : 50 Gatecoin - halved every 1 051 200 blocks
+Block Reward : 50 Gatecoin - halved every 105 120 blocks ( 2 years )

 # Development Process
 -------------------

-You can fork LightningCash github's repository, tweak the code and suggest pull request if you have bug fixes or improvements to propose.
+You can fork Gatecoin github's repository, tweak the code and suggest pull request if you have bug fixes or improvements to propose.

 # Testing
 -------